ampproject/amphtml/spec/amp-email-format.md

   </noscript>
 </amp-img>

+Important things to note:
-It is important to note that the `text/x-amp-html` part must be nested under a `multipart/alternative` node, it will not be recognized by the email client otherwise.
-Also, some email clients will only render the last MIME part, so we recommend placing the `text/x-amp-html` MIME part *before* the `text/html` MIME part.
+- The `text/x-amp-html` part must be nested under a `multipart/alternative` node, it will not be recognized by the email client otherwise.
+- Some email clients will only render the last MIME part, so we recommend placing the `text/x-amp-html` MIME part *before* the `text/html` MIME part.

 See the following example:

 ```text
 From:  Person A <persona@gmail.com>